7 Steps to a Corporate Hackathon Your Team Will Love (and Learn From)

 → Check also: our unique Innovation Toolkit - a collection of seven innovation templates including hackathon definition and hackathon project assessment.

-Beyond the obvious objective — to generate high-value actionable business ideas and product concepts— there is another aspect related to the team dynamics and the innovation mentality: a great hackathon should boost the innovation culture and further establish the idea-sharing, effective collaboration, and creativeness, driven by the enthusiasm towards a shared goal.
+Beyond the obvious objective — to generate high-value actionable business ideas and product concepts— there is another aspect related to the team dynamics and the innovation mentality: a great hackathon boosts the innovation culture and further establishes the idea-sharing, effective collaboration, and creativeness, driven by the enthusiasm towards a shared goal.

 Employees have a great opportunity to discover technologies, teams and demonstrate their skills and talents outside their typical job description; Corporations have the opportunity to identify talent, experience powerful teams being set up, and capture valuable feedback.